EngineersBox/cassandra-benchmarking/docker_pass_credstore.md

 9. `pass insert docker-credential-helpers/docker-pass-initialized-check` and set the password to `pass is initialized`
 10. `pass show docker-credential-helpers/docker-pass-initialized-check` should show `pass is initialized`
 11. `docker login <url> -u <username>` and enter your password

+Note that when you are using `sudo` with `pass` or `docker`, you will need to use `sudo --preserve-env` to utilise the GPG keyring associated with your current linux user.